Ferrari sells windbreaker in China for 44,500 netizens: wear a proper “Matrix” style – E-commerce – cnBeta.COM-breakinglatest.news-Breaking Latest News

 access:

-National Bank Surface Pro 9/Laptop 5 and Surface Studio 2+ new products are available for pre-sale

-At present, the most expensive price on the platform is a gray women’s mid-length trench coat, with a price tag of 44,500 yuan.
+At present, the most expensive item on the platform is a gray women’s mid-length trench coat with a price tag of 44,500 yuan.
 After comparison, it is found that the price of T-shirts in Ferrari’s clothing is roughly around 2,000 yuan, and most of the jackets are more than 10,000 yuan.

-In this regard, some netizens said: Porsche’s kitchen knife can shoot garlic, what’s the speciality of Ferrari windbreaker?
+In this regard, some netizens said: Porsche’s kitchen knife can shoot garlic, what is the speciality of Ferrari windbreaker?
 Another netizen said that Ferrari windbreaker can certainly pull the wind, and put on a proper “Matrix” style.
 What do you think?